Th3OneAndOnly/Th3OneAndOnly/README.md

 What's that?
 You're still here?
 I guess you want to know some stuff about me.
 Well, let's see...

-* I am a self-taught programmer, started on Codecademy about 5 years ago. 📖
+* I am a self-taught programmer, started on Codecademy in 2015 or so. 📖
 * Used to develop a lot in Python but never released anything on Github. 🐍
 * I like to make music, which is another one of my hobbies. 🎵